 1. Academic Progress: ASAA requires that all students have passing grades in five (5) semester units of credit to participate in the next semester.
-Seniors who are on track to graduate and who have passed all parts of the High School Graduation Qualifying Exam (HSGQE) must take at least four (4) semester units of credit or the equivalent to be eligible.
+Seniors who are on track to graduate must take at least four (4) semester units of credit or the equivalent to be eligible.
 Other seniors must be enrolled in a minimum of five (5) semester units of credit or the equivalent to be eligible.
 In addition, all students must maintain at least an overall 2.0 grade point average (GPA) during the current semester to remain eligible.

 Students who do not maintain an overall 2.0 GPA may regain eligibility during the current semester by achieving and maintaining an overall 2.0 GPA within the school's grading system.
 KPBSD further requires that all students be passing in all enrolled classes at the time of eligibility checks.
-The Connections Program,

-Distance Education Program, Credit Recovery Programs, Alternative Schools, Standards Based Schools (River City Academy and Susan B. English) are responsible for determining their students' progress at each eligibility check and follow the same guidelines as the rest of the district.
+The Connections Program, Distance Education Program, Credit Recovery Programs, Alternative Schools, Standards Based Schools (River City Academy and Susan B. English) are responsible for determining their students' progress at each eligibility check and follow the same guidelines as the rest of the district.
 All of these programs listed are responsible for determining their students' progress at each eligibility check.
 All of these programs and correspondence students must meet the same time frame requirements as students within the traditional school setting.